krito-and-the-stoker/americas/wiki/content/Physical Goods.md

 - sulfur (tools + sulfur -> guns) (not high priority for me)
 - dye (made from trees in Brazil) (probably not necessary)
 - salt (for meat and fish conservation, probably not necessary)
+- glassware
+- furniture
+- paper

+### Production Chains (including new goods)
+Directly harvestable
+- tobacco leaves
+- wood
+- clay
+- stone
+- ore
+- sugarcane
+- cotton
+- silver
+- corn
+- wheat
+- fruits

+Production Chains
+- stone -> bricks
+- clay + wood -> bricks

+- ore + wood -> iron -> tools / nails / weapons
+- tools -> glassware
+- wood + tools -> furniture

+- tobacco leaves -> tobacco -> cigars
+- sugarcane + wood -> sugar (+ molasse -> liquor)
+- fruits / wheat -> liquor

+- wool / cotton  -> fabric -> cloths
+- leather / furs + cloths -> coats
+- livestock -> wool
+- livestock -> meat (+ leather)
+- fabric + wood -> paper

+- corn -> flour -> staple food
+- wheat -> flour -> staple food
+- meat -> staple food
+- fish -> staple food
+- wheat -> staple food
+- fruit -> staple food

+Goods have different levels:
+1. Raw
+2. Durable
+3. Transportable
+Raw goods can only be used locally and will be spilled if not used immediately Durable goods can be stored locally, but are too fragile for transport Transportable goods are the most versatile.

+Raw goods are:
+- tobacco leaves
+- sugarcane
+- wheat
+- corn
+- fruits
+- meat
+- fish

+Durable goods are:
+- clay
+- ore
+- stone

+Transportable goods are
+- wood
+- cotton
+- wool
+- silver
+- bricks (historically very challenging transport)
+- iron
+- tools
+- nails
+- weapons
+- flour
+- staple food
+- glassware
+- paper
+- furniture
+- wool
+- cotton
+- fabric
+- cloths
+- leather
+- coats
+- molasse
+- sugar
+- liquor

 ## Idea
-We want to tell the story, that tools, guns and horses (or animals in general) make a huge technological difference for the settlers. early settlements rely on their availablility and often fail when they run out of stock.
+We want to tell the story, that tools, guns and horses (or animals in general) make a huge technological difference for the settlers. early settlements rely on their availability and often fail when they run out of stock.
 - tools will increase the efficiency of farming, mining, fishing, woodcutting
 - guns will increase the efficiency of hunting
 - horses/livestock will increase the efficiency of farming, mining, hunting and woodcutting